railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_menu.rst

 When you signed onto the \ ``openerp_ch02``\   database as the administrator, two menus gave you access to forms for changing your password:

-*  :menuselection:`Administration --> Users --> Users` gives a list of all users: click on your own name in that list and a form appears containing a field that with your password (don't click the  *Edit*  button above the form for the moment, and don't click the  *Edit*  icon to the right of the list of users either)
+*  :menuselection:`Administration --> Users --> Users` gives a list of all users: click on your own name in that list and a form appears containing a field that with your password (don't click the :guilabel:`Edit` button above the form for the moment, and don't click the :guilabel:`Edit`  icon to the right of the list of users either)

 *  :menuselection:`Administration --> Users --> Users --> Change My Password` shows another list, this time with only you in that list: click on your own name and you'll see a form where only the password and signature can be edited (again, don't edit this at the moment).

 These two paints mentioned above are found in the :menuselection:`Administration` branch of your menu, which is only visible to users who are members of the \ ``admin``\   group (login again as \ ``demo``\   if you want to check this).
-You can easily make a menu item accessible to everyone by moving it or duplicating it, so you can make the  *Change My Password*  menu accessible to everybody.
+You can easily make a menu item accessible to everyone by moving it or duplicating it, so you can make the :guilabel:`Change My Password` menu accessible to everybody.

 To do this, select the menu item :menuselection:`Administration --> Users --> Users --> Change My Password`.
-Then click on the line containing the word Administrator (but not on the name \ ``Administrator``\   itself) and click the  *Switch*  button to bring up the menu item as an editable form (you can do the same using the GTK client – there you select the line and click the  *View*  button instead).
+Then click on the line containing the word Administrator (but not on the name \ ``Administrator``\   itself) and click the :guilabel:`Switch` button to bring up the menu item as an editable form (you can do the same using the GTK client – there you select the line and click the :guilabel:`View` button instead).

-You could now edit this form – change its  *Parent Menu* , which moves the entry to a different part of the menu system; edit its  *Menu*  name to change how it appears in the menu tree, or give it a new  *Icon* .
-Or you could give it a new  *Action*  entirely (but this would lose the point of this particular exercise).
+You could now edit this form – change its :guilabel:`Parent Menu`, which moves the entry to a different part of the menu system; edit its :guilabel:`Menu` name to change how it appears in the menu tree, or give it a new :guilabel:`Icon`.
+Or you could give it a new :guilabel:`Action` entirely (but this would lose the point of this particular exercise).

 Instead of editing this form, which is the original menu entry, duplicate it instead.
-With the web client you must first make the form read-only by clicking the  *Cancel*  button, then you click the  *Duplicate*  button that appears (in the GTK client, click :menuselection:`Form --> Duplicate`  from the top menu).
+With the web client you must first make the form read-only by clicking the :guilabel:`Cancel` button, then you click the :guilabel:`Duplicate` button that appears (in the GTK client, click :menuselection:`Form --> Duplicate`  from the top menu).
 The form that remains is now the duplicate entry, not the original.

 .. figure::  images/new_menu.png
    :align: center

    *Menu enabling you to change your own password, accessible to all users.*

-To move this duplicate entry, change the  *Parent Menu*  field by deleting what's there and replacing it with another menu that everyone can see, such as  *Tools*  or  *Human Resources* , and make sure that the entry moves to the end of the menu list by replacing the  *Sequence*  with \ ``99``\  .
+To move this duplicate entry, change the :guilabel:`Parent Menu` field by deleting what's there and replacing it with another menu that everyone can see, such as :guilabel:`Tools` or :guilabel:`Human Resources`, and make sure that the entry moves to the end of the menu list by replacing the :guilabel:`Sequence` with \ ``99``\  .
 You can experiment with icons if you like.
-Save the form and then click  *Main Menu*  to see the results.
+Save the form and then click :guilabel:`Main Menu` to see the results.

 .. tip:: Duplicating the menu